mvoellmy/scuript_bot/README.md

 ### Setting up your cfg.txt

-Edit cfg.txt in src to match your bots credidentials.
+Add src/cfg.txt with your bots credidentials.

 ```
 [file]